 In order to obtain or renew a license, a Nevada Money Transmitter License Bond must be filed with the Nevada FID and remain active as long as the money transmitter is in business.

 Jet’s application is 100% online and fast.
-Just click the button above to enter your business information and ownership details.
+We just ask for business information and ownership details.
 The app will check your credit, but the credit check will not affect your credit in any way.
 You’ll receive a quote with a monthly subscription option or a pay upfront price.
 Just provide a credit card to checkout and you’re back to business.

 Jet makes cancelling your bond easy.
 Just give us a call or send us an email and we will cancel your bond and return any unused portion of your premium payment to you.
 If you are a monthly subscriber, we’ll simply stop drawing your payments after the bond is cancelled.
 No need to dig through the fine print, we don’t charge for cancellations!